Bonnie Nardi

-Bonnie A. Nardi is an emeritus professor of the Department of Informatics at the University of California, Irvine, where she led the TechDec research lab in the areas of Human-Computer Interaction and computer-supported cooperative work.
+Bonnie A. Nardi is an emeritus professor in the Department of Informatics at the University of California, Irvine, where she led the TechDec research lab in human-computer interaction and computer-supported cooperative work.
 She is well known for her work on activity theory, interaction design, games, social media, and society and technology.
-She was elected to the ACM CHI academy in 2013.
+She was elected to the ACM CHI Academy in 2013.
 She retired in 2018.